PatrickHechler/primitive-code/README.md

     * `16`: get stream pos
         * `AX` contains the STREAM-ID
         * `BX` will contain the position of the stream or `-1` if something went wrong.
-        * if the stream-ID is the ID of a default or input stream the behavior is undefined.
     * `17`: set stream pos
         * `AX` contains the STREAM-ID
         * `BX` contains the position to be set.